tls-attacker/TLS-Anvil/Docs/docs/07-Jenkins-Plugin.md

 # TLS-Anvil Jenkins Plugin

-TLS-Anvil provides a Jenkins plugin for easy integration in CI pipelines.
+TLS-Anvil offers a Jenkins plugin for seamless integration into CI pipelines.

-The plugin can be found here: [TLS-Anvil-Jenkins](https://github.com/tls-attacker/TLS-Anvil-Jenkins/)
+The plugin repository is available here: [TLS-Anvil-Jenkins](https://github.com/tls-attacker/TLS-Anvil-Jenkins/)

 ## Version

-The plugin follows TLS-Anvil versions, with the main version of TLS-Anvil in the plugin version name.
+The plugin version corresponds to the TLS-Anvil version it supports.
-E.g. version *v1.4.0-R1* uses TLS-Anvil *1.4.0*.
+For example, version *v1.4.0-R1* uses TLS-Anvil *1.4.0*.

-## Install
+## Installation

 :::info

-The Jenkins plugin is not distributed through the official Jenkins store for now.
-You have to manually install it.
+The Jenkins plugin is currently not distributed through the official Jenkins plugin store.
+It must be installed manually.

 :::

 **Prerequisites**

-- Make sure you have the [Docker Commons Plugin](https://plugins.jenkins.io/docker-commons/) installed and set up for use with docker.
+- Ensure the [Docker Commons Plugin](https://plugins.jenkins.io/docker-commons/) is installed and configured for Docker usage.

-1. Download the newest release version `.hpi` file from the [Releases Site](https://github.com/tls-attacker/TLS-Anvil-Jenkins/releases)
+1. Download the latest release `.hpi` file from the [Releases page](https://github.com/tls-attacker/TLS-Anvil-Jenkins/releases).
 2. Open your Jenkins instance.
-3. Navigate to Manage Jenkins > Manage Plugins.
+3. Navigate to **Manage Jenkins > Manage Plugins**.
-4. Go to the Advanced tab.
+4. Select the **Advanced** tab.
-5. Under the Upload Plugin section, click on Choose File and select the downloaded HPI file.
+5. Under the **Upload Plugin** section, click **Choose File** and select the downloaded `.hpi` file.
-6. Click on Upload to install the plugin.
+6. Click **Upload** to install the plugin.
 7. Restart Jenkins if prompted.

 ## Usage

-The plugin provides a custom build step that you can include in your build pipeline.
-Usually one would put that build step after the successful build in the *integration testing phase*.
+The plugin adds a custom build step to your pipeline.
+Typically, this step is added after a successful build during the *integration testing phase*.

-The plugin requires an executable example server or client implementation, that can be started.
+It requires an executable example server or client implementation that can be started.

-Consult the plugins [README](https://github.com/tls-attacker/TLS-Anvil-Jenkins) page for detailed instructions.
+For detailed instructions, refer to the plugin’s [README](https://github.com/tls-attacker/TLS-Anvil-Jenkins).

 :::tip

-It is recommended to use the `expectedResults` feature, as described [here](/docs/Advanced-Features/Expected-Results).
+We recommend using the `expectedResults` feature, as explained [here](/docs/Advanced-Features/Expected-Results).
-Only use expected results maps, that you manually reviewed before.
+Only use expected results maps that have been manually reviewed.

 :::